Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin vs. SMU Predictions & Picks: Spread, Total - November 22

-Wednesday's contest between the Wisconsin Badgers (3-2) and the SMU Mustangs (4-1) at Suncoast Credit Union Arena has a projected final score of 73-69 based on our computer prediction, with Wisconsin coming out on top.
-Tipoff is at 8:30 PM on November 22.
+Wednesday's contest at Suncoast Credit Union Arena has the Wisconsin Badgers (3-2) squaring off against the SMU Mustangs (4-1) at 8:30 PM (on November 22).
+Our computer prediction projects a 73-69 win for Wisconsin, who is a small favorite based on our model.

 According to our computer prediction, SMU projects to cover the 7.5-point spread in its matchup versus Wisconsin.
-The over/under has been set at 143.5, and the two teams are projected to fall short of that total.
+The over/under is listed at 138.5, and the two teams are projected to hit the over.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!